3300BC-1200BC-Bronze Age France Archaeological sites, ancient temples Monuments, landmarks

 What does the obelisk symbolize?

 When we speak of the Egyptian obelisk we do not speak of an obelisk but of many obelisks scattered throughout the world.
 The significance of the obelisk is much disputed.
-Some say it represents masculinity, others say it is a sundial, others say it is the symbol of Osiris.
+Some say it represents masculinity, others say it is a sundial, and others say it is the symbol of Osiris.
 We may never know, but it is worth traveling around the world to discover the beautiful Egyptian obelisks.

 Pharaoh Khufu’s solar boat was moved to the Grand Egyptian Museum